Alcor Emergency ID Tags

-First, the death benefit must be no less than our minimum requirement, which is currently $80,000 for neuropatients and $200,000 for wholebody patients.
-(Members who choose the neuropatient option will receive cryopreservation only of the head and brain, in expectation that tissue regeneration will replace the body.)
-An additional $25,000 surcharge is applied for international applicants ($15,000 for residents of the United Kingdom, no surcharge for residents of Canada).
+First, the death benefit must be no less than our minimum requirement, which is currently $80,000 for neurocryopreservation members and $200,000 for whole body cryopreservation members.
+(If members residing in the continental U.S. and Canada prefer not to pay the $180 annual CMS fee, then the minimums are $100,000 for neurocryopreservation members and $220,000 for whole body members.)
+Members who choose the neurocryopreservation option will receive cryopreservation of the head and brain, in expectation that tissue regeneration will replace the body.
+(An additional $10,000 surcharge is applied for international applicants.
+There is no surcharge for residents of Canada).

 Second, Alcor must be designated not only as the beneficiary of the life insurance policy, but also as its owner.
 This guarantees that the beneficiary cannot be changed without our knowledge, and we will be informed if the premium is unpaid.
 Alcor will provide a written guarantee that it will surrender its ownership status if you choose to abandon your cryonics arrangements or move to a different organization.
 You may use any insurance agent, but if you have a problem or you would like to deal with a cryonics insurance specialist, please see our list of insurance agents or contact our Director of Membership Services, listed above.
 Note that Alcor has no business arrangements with these agents and our list does not imply any endorsement by Alcor.